-Ovarian cancer is a malignant neoplasm (abnormal growth) located on
+Ovarian cancer is a malignant neoplasm (abnormal growth) located on the ovaries.

 Age Ovarian cancer is primarily a disease of postmenopausal

 large majority of cases occurring in women between 50 and 75 years old.
 The

 incidence of ovarian cancer increases with age and peaks at a rate of 61.5 per